5. Market Follower Strategy. It is only after reviewing the competitive landscape

 market or TAM, they will partner with the usual intermediaries, the wholesalers and

 the retailers.
-We will therefore continue to have a Kyndril, an IBM spinoff, to operate
+We will therefore continue to have a Kyndryl, an IBM spinoff, to operate

-the data centers and IBM itself to provide the higher margin installation services.
+the data centers under the AIOps moniker and IBM itself to provide the higher margin installation services using the watsonx and Granite portfolio of AI tools.
+Just as they did

 Table of Contents